Jonathan-Gore/ABGCR-Lineage-Tool/README.md

 ## ABGCR Lineage Tool
 A Python-based project for visualizing family and clone relationships within a collection of biological specimens, using data from a CSV file.
+(Plant Identifiers stripped out for example graph)

 ![lineage map](https://github.com/Jonathan-Gore/ABGCR-Lineage-Tool/blob/main/output.png)